Simulation of satellite and optical link dynamics in a quantum repeater constellation: Channel efficiency

-The SMF coupling efficiency for the downlink signal can be divided into two independent components $\eta_{\text{smf}} = \eta_{0}\eta_{\text{ao}}$.
 The optical coupling efficiency $\eta_0$ of the receiver describes the efficiency of coupling the unperturbed free-space beam into a SMF.
 For a telescope with a uniformly illuminated circular aperture and SMF transmitting a Gaussian mode, $\eta_0$ can be approximated as $\eta_0 \approx 81\%$, corresponding to a loss of $\SI{0.89}{dB}$~\cite{Scriminich2022}.

 Due to atmospheric turbulence in the lower part of the atmosphere, the signal accumulates wavefront distortions.
-The strength of the turbulence is expressed by the refractive-index structure constant $C_n^2(h)$, which we model with a Hufnagel-Valley (HV) turbulence profile.
-The efficiency after correcting these wavefront perturbations by applying adaptive optics $\eta_{\text{ao}}$ can be expressed as~\cite{Scriminich2022}
+The strength of the turbulence is expressed by the refractive-index structure constant $C_n^2(h)$, which we model with a Hufnagel-Valley (HV) turbulence profile~\cite{Valley1980, WolfeWilliamL1989Tih, Hardy1998}: